Pan-Asia Alumni Reunion

 First and foremost, I want to extend my support to the members of our community who are, or have been, affected by the COVID-19 virus.
 The University of Michigan is truly a global institution, and our vast network of alumni around the world is one of our greatest assets.
 U-M and the Alumni Association are operating with an abundance of caution in relation to student, staff, faculty, and alumni travel.

-Although the pandemic will prevent us from holding Pan-Asia 2021 in person, our Michigan pride will carry us forward through a series of four virtual events offered to all international alumni and positioned especially for our alumni and friends in Asia.
+Although the pandemic will prevent us from holding Pan-Asia 2021 in person, our Michigan pride has carried us forward through a series of four virtual events offered to all international alumni and positioned especially for our alumni and friends in Asia.

 Jennifer Haverkamp, Victor Li, Jennifer Layke, and Brian Swet discuss emerging developments in global climate change.
 The Ultimate Challenge: How Business, Diplomacy, and Technology Can Help Solve the Climate Crisis.